ratschlab/bnn_priors/README.md

 # Bayesian Neural Network Priors Revisited

-This repository contains the code for the paper [Bayesian Neural Network Priors Revisited](https://arxiv.org/abs/2102.06571).
+This repository contains the code for the paper [Bayesian Neural Network Priors Revisited](https://arxiv.org/abs/2102.06571), as described in the accompanying paper [BNNpriors: A library for Bayesian neural network inference with different prior distributions](https://www.sciencedirect.com/science/article/pii/S2665963821000270).
 It allows to perform SG-MCMC inference in BNNs with different architectures and priors on a range of tasks.